RyanTheAllmighty/Dockerfiles/mariadb/README.md

 This is stored in /etc/mysql/ and provides the configs for MariaDB.

 # Directories
-## /mnt/logs/mariadb/
-This directory is where all of the MariaDB logs are stored.

 ## /mnt/data/mariadb/
 This directory is where all of the databases are stored for MariaDB.